samuel-emrys/port-validator/README.md

 ## Installation

 1. Create a python 3.7 virtual environment.
+Note that this is optional, but you run the risk of contaminating your host environment and breaking dependencies for other programs.
 If virtualenv is not installed:

 	1. `$ pip install virtualenv`
 	2. Navigate to the project root directory and execute `virtualenv --python=/path/to/python3/dist venv`, replacing `/path/to/